inf3rtil/ferninux/doc/general.md

 # TODO
 - [ ] Isolated virtual disk for system
 - [ ] Isolated env for build
-- [ ] Base system, with s small package set
+- [ ] Base system, with small package set
 - [ ] Flexible source download and manager system
 - [ ] Recipe system for build packages

+# Environment
+ - Raw disk image created with dd
+ - Mounted as loop device
+ - Ready to run with qemu or copied to disk after build done

+#

+# Software recipes
+organized by subprojects, each subproject has a master script that contains a list of all recipes to build
+ - Cross toolchain
+ - Basic system
+ - General software, divided by categories

+ path format: subproject/recipes/arch/optional_category/software-version.sh

+each recipe has 3 functions
+ - config
+ - build
+ - test
+ - install

+# Downloads
+ - Software sources download file format package-name;version;url;